jarilehtinen/pricewatch/README.md

 # PriceWatch

-Simple command line tool to get prices for the products you want to buy.
+Simple command-line tool to get prices for the products you want to buy.
 It logs the prices and tells you if it's on sale.

 ## Installation